ryubidragonfire/mydarknet/step-by-step.md

 # QUICK START FOR USING DARKNET's YOLOV3
-YOLOv3 is tested on AZURE LINUX DLVM, with YOLOV3
+The following are tested on AZURE LINUX DLVM, with YOLOV3

 ## Step by step